move-frontend/copilot-workshop/exercises/github-web-exercise.md

 - Explore how Copilot on GitHub.com can enhance your team's collaboration
 - Provide feedback to your team on how Copilot enhances the GitHub experience
 - Combine GitHub web features with IDE features for a complete workflow

+## Next Steps

+- Check out the [GitHub Insights Prompts](./github-insights-prompts.md) for additional prompts focused on repository analysis and insights
+- Explore how Copilot on GitHub.com can enhance your team's collaboration
+- Combine GitHub web features with IDE features for a complete workflow